A conjectural connection between R^*(C_g^n) and R^*(M_{g,n}^rt): Tautological algebras

 \begin{thm} The analogue of Conjecture \ref{rt} holds for the Gorenstein quotients of tautological algebras. \end{thm}

-\begin{proof} Let $0 \leq k \leq g-2+n$ and consider the intersection pairing among tautological classes in degree $k$ and $g-2+n-k$.
+\begin{proof} Let $0 \leq k \leq g-2+n$ and consider the intersection pairing among tautological classes in degrees $k$ and $g-2+n-k$.
 We consider the set of standard monomials of degree $k$ and their duals.
 According to Proposition \ref{triangle} there is a block structure on the intersection matrix.
 All blocks below the diagonal vanish.
-More precisely, let $v_1, v_2$ be standard monomials in $R^d(\CM_{g,n}^{rt})$ satisfying the condition $D(v_1)<D(v_2)$.
+More precisely, let $v_1, v_2$ be standard monomials in $R^k(\CM_{g,n}^{rt})$ satisfying the condition $D(v_1)<D(v_2)$.
 Then the intersection product $v_1 \cdot v_2^*$ can be written as $v \cdot w$ for some $v$ and $w$ satisfying the condition given in Proposition \ref{triangle}.
 It therefore vanishes.
-An elementary computation shows that square blocks along the main diagonal are intersection matrices of the pairings for $\CC_g^{S}$ for various subsets $S$ of the set $\{1, \dots, n\}$ upto a constant depending only on the graphs associated to standard monomials: Let $v_1$ and $v_2$ be two elements with the property $D(v_1)=D(v_2)$.
+From Lemma \ref{int_num} it follows that square blocks along the main diagonal are intersection matrices of the pairings of $\CC_g^{S}$ for various subsets $S$ of the set $\{1, \dots, n\}$ up to a constant depending only on the graphs associated to standard monomials: Let $v_1$ and $v_2$ be two elements with the property $D(v_1)=D(v_2)$.
 Denote by $\G$ their associated graph.
 The intersection number

 and the number